plone/plone.app.mosaic/docs/getting-started.rst

         ...  _screenshots/mosaic-product-activated.png
         ...  ${SELECTOR_ADDONS_ENABLED}

-With **Plone Mosaic** installed and activated the Plone site should look and behave normal.
+Even with **Plone Mosaic** installed and activated the Plone site should look and behave normal.
-Yet it is possible now to add tiles to each page and get them rendered through the Plone Mosaic composition chain.
+But now it is possible to add tiles to each page and get them rendered through the Plone Mosaic composition chain.

 .. note::